Nine Chambers was delighted to host a seminar on the 4th of June, presented by barristers Greg Lawton and Harrison...

 Overview

-Harrison accepts instructions across the broad range of commercial and chancery work undertaken within Chambers.
+Harrison accepts instructions across the broad range of commercial and chancery work undertaken within Chambers’ Business and Property Group.

 He has appeared in multi-track trials and in the Business and Property Courts as well as the Chancery Division of the High Court.